 - Double Pointed Needles (DPNs)

 First, let's begin by discussing double pointed needles.

 Double Pointed Needles (DPNs)

-If you’re looking for sock knitting needles, this double pointed needle set from Chiaogoo is a great option.
+If you’re looking for sock knitting needles, this ChiaoGoo double pointed needle set is a great option.

 Sold in sets of three, four, and five, double pointed knitting needles range in length from 4 inches to 8 inches.
 They come in a wide range of materials so if one type doesn’t work for you, there are plenty of others to try.

 Fixed circular needles are just that: fixed.
 These knitting needles come in preset sizes and cord lengths with no parts to put together.
 With fixed circulars, you’re ready to knit.

 Some knitters love this type of knitting needle because there's little chance they'll come apart.
 Other knitters hate fixed circulars because they limit their knitting.
 If you’ve never seen or worked with fixed circulars, you may not understand what I mean.
 Allow me to give you an example.

 Say you want to knit a hat.
 Most knitted hat patterns call for two needle sizes.
 Using fixed circulars, you’ll need to have both needle sizes in the right cord lengths to complete the project.
 If you don’t have them, especially when you’re ready to knit, it can be frustrating to find what you need, order, and wait.

 On the flip side, fixed circulars come ready to go so maybe that’s a selling point for you.
 Ultimately, with any knitting needle, it comes down to a matter of preference.